Martial law in Russia: History

-2022 Russian martial law - October 19, 2022, Krasnodar Belgorod, Bryansk, Voronezh, Kursk and Rostov provinces.
+In the Russian Federation, martial law was declared on October 19, 2022 in Krasnodar, Belgorod, Bryansk, Voronezh, Kursk and Rostov provinces, because of several attacks in these provinces during the Russo-Ukrainian War following the 2022 Russian invasion of Ukraine.

 Introduction and cancellation

 Martial law in Russia or in certain localities is introduced by presidential decree, which should be immediately promulgated by radio and television and officially published.
 In addition, the president must immediately report martial law to the Federation Council and the State Duma.
 The Federation Council within 48 hours decides whether to approve a presidential decree – and if the decree is not approved, it loses force.
 The basis for the introduction of martial law is considered aggression against Russia or its immediate threat.
 The law refers to aggression: